 Types of Compensation for Personal Injuries

 When you begin to calculate damages and compensation for personal injury claims, it’s important to keep in mind that every case is different.
-The PI and car accident lawyers at the Dixon Injury Firm provide an overview of the kinds of damages you can recover and how the process works.
+The personal injury lawyers at The Dixon Injury Firm in St. Louis provide an overview of the kinds of damages you can recover and how the process works.

 The first thing you need to know is that there are two methods for getting compensation.
-These include:
+These are:

 - Filing a claim with an insurance company, and

-- Opening a personal injury claim if a settlment wasn’t reached.
+- Opening a personal injury claim if a settlement wasn’t reached.

-As we’ve discussed earlier in this FAQ, there are pros and cons for trying to negotiate a settlement with insurers and escalating a claim to court.
-The end goal is the same: To win compensatory damages for your injury.
+As we’ve discussed in other personal injury pages on this site, there are pros and cons for trying to negotiate a settlement with insurers and escalating a claim to court.
+The end goal is the same: to win compensatory damages for your injury.

 What are Special Damages?

 “Special Damages” are compensatory damages that relate directly to your injury.
 Here are the four types of compensation you can receive under special damages: